antoinebidault/JsonRuleEngine.Net/README.md

 ```

 ## Support of navigation properties
-If you have complex models with nested list or class, you are able to apply filters on them using the dot (.) separator.
+If you have complex models with nested list or object, you are able to apply filters on them using the dot (.) separator on field.

 Example of model with a nested list and object :
 ```CSharp